StarHPC/Issues/README.md

 4. **Label the Issue**: Use the available labels to categorize your issue, such as "bug", "question", "enhancement", or "support."
 5. **Submit the Issue**: Click "Submit new issue" to create the ticket.

+> [!WARNING]
+> **Not For Security-Related Issues or Sensitive Information**
+>
+> Do not submit any security-related issues or sensitive information.
+This repository is meant for general support, bugs, and feedback only.
+All submissions are public and visible to others. _Never_ submit any sensitive, confidential, or personally identifiable information (such as usernames or passwords).
+For security-related disclosures, concerns, or matters involving sensitive data, please contact us directly at starhpc@hofstra.edu.

 ### Guidelines

 - **Be Specific**: Provide as much detail as possible when submitting a ticket, including error messages, logs, job IDs, and steps to reproduce the issue.